aptech/docs/docs/CR-datasave.rst

     :param filename: name of data file.
     :type filename: string

-    :param x: array, string or string array, data to write to disk.
+    :param x: data to write to disk.
-    :type x: matrix
+    :type x: matrix or array or string or string array

     :returns: ret (*scalar*), return code, 0 if successful, or -1 if it is unable to write the file.